Effect-TS and Functional Abstractions in TypeScript

 );

-Core requirements exist at the top level of compositionTechnical Concerns Encapsulated
+Core requirements live at the top level of composition, not buried under implementation details.

-Errors and effects become part of type signaturesDeclarative Control Flow
+Errors and effects become part of type signatures, making the full behavior clear.

 // Final high-SNR business workflow